wikimedia/wikimedia-page-library/readme.md

 ### Functional
-- Prefer to read and modify the CSS class list rather than style attributes or computed styles.
+- Prefer to read and modify the CSS class list rather than style attributes or computed styles and prefer to avoid usage of `!important` unless it's necessary for the class styles to be effective.
 This allows clients to customize appearance with CSS overrides and no JavaScript changes or effects.
   For example, **WidenImage.js** mentioned above could add/remove a class name from **WidenImage.css** to an element's class list to help achieve image widening.
 - Prefer Minerva and Parsoid style defaults.
 Any deviations should be deliberate and tightly scoped
-- Avoid usage of `!important` in stylesheets
 - Wide screen selectors should apply to devices in landscape orientation or portrait orientation and >= 768px wide